 Besides photoconductors, phototransistors based on organic semiconductor thin films have also been demonstrated to detect X-rays with high sensitivity due to enhancement of the photoconductive gain effect through the gate polarization (Fig. 2.3 (c)).
 As mentioned in the previous section, the gate voltage sweeps to progressively switch on the conductive channel in the transistor, that is, towards more negative/positive values of VGS for p-type/n-type semiconductor, the charge density in the transistor’s active channel increases, leading to the enhancement of minority carriers accumulation and majority carriers conduction.
 Furthermore, majority charge carriers are more easily injected from the electrodes due to the lowering of the contact resistance.
 Therefore, in over-threshold condition τtr decreases, which leads to the increase of the photoconductive gain G (Laura Basiricò A. C., 2021).

-Sensitivity
+X-ray Sensitivity

 As was discussed in previous chapters, an X-ray detector’s efficiency performance is determined by numerous parameters, such as the atomic number Z of the semiconductor, its band gap energy and bulk resistivity.
-Nonetheless, from a technological standpoint, our attention below centers on the sensitivity of an active channel of a phototransistor.
+Nonetheless, from a technological standpoint, hereafter our attention focuses on the sensitivity of the detector.
 This parameter will further serve as the benchmark for evaluation of the efficiency of our device.